ffromani/vmmi/README.md

 ## What is VMMI?

-VMMI (_Virtual Machine Migrator Interface_) consists of a specification and libraries for writing plugins to implement live migration of virtual machines across hosts, along with a number of supported plugins.
+VMMI (_Virtual Machine Migrator Interface_) consists of a specification and libraries for writing helpers to implement live migration of virtual machines across hosts, along with a number of supported helpers.
-VMMI concerns itself only with the migration of the VMs, using [libvirt](http://libvirt.org) in the [managed peer to peer mode](https://libvirt.org/migration.html#flowpeer2peer).
+VMMI concerns itself only with the migration of the VMs, using [libvirt](http://libvirt.org).
+The preferred migration mode is the [managed peer to peer](https://libvirt.org/migration.html#flowpeer2peer).

 ## VMMI highlights:

-1. Let's implement migration policies as helper processes.
+1. The migration policies are implemented as helper processes.
+2. A "migration policy" is any entity that supervises the migration process and that increases the chance of the migration succesfully complete.
-2. The helper process own the migration - they start them, they tune its parameters at runtime.
+3. The helper process own the migration - they start them, they tune its parameters at runtime.
-3. The management application can still abort or get the migration status using standard libvirt APIs.
+4. The management application can still abort or get the migration status using standard libvirt APIs.
-4. The helper process is used as "fire and forget" - the client just need to wait for completion and collect the exit status.
+5. The helper process is used as "fire and forget" - the client just need to wait for completion and collect the exit status.
-5. The helper process will receive parameters and configuration at startup, no further interaction needed once it started.
+6. The helper process will receive parameters and configuration at startup, no further interaction needed once it started.

 ## Why Develop VMMI?